 Divorce and health insurance rank at the top of the list of issues most people would rather avoid.
 They’re complicated, confusing, and beyond difficult to deal with.

-If you’re facing a divorce, and you’re currently on your spouse’s health insurance plan, you WILL have to deal with getting your own health insurance once your divorce is final.
-Unfortunately, health insurance these days can be crazy expensive and a mess to figure out.
-That’s why you need to get on top of your health insurance situation LONG BEFORE your divorce is over.
+Unfortunately, if you’re facing a divorce, and you’re currently on your spouse’s health insurance plan, you WILL have to deal with getting your own health insurance once your divorce is final.
+And if you’re smart, you’ll do it asap.

-Waiting until AFTER your divorce is final can leave you scrambling for coverage at the last minute.
-Not only is doing that stressful, but it can be expensive.
+Waiting until AFTER your divorce is over to do that can leave you scrambling for coverage and shocked by the cost.

 What’s more, if you don’t get some form of health insurance within 60 days after your divorce, you may be forced to go without health insurance until the next open enrollment period.